mdmtk/docs/edge/source/guide/csp/wifi.md

 #### Auto Time Config
 Parm name: AutoTimeConfig

+Settable if:

+* The "Specify Advanced Options" box is checked

 Pivotal parm: No

 Description: Enable AutoTimeConfig feature.
 Updates device timestamp based on Symbol IE in 802.11 beacon.
 This is a Symbol specific feature.